ADO Den Haag

 Alles Door Oefening Den Haag (/nl/), commonly known by the abbreviated name ADO Den Haag (/nl/), is a Dutch association football club from the city of The Hague.
-They play in the Eerste Divisie, the second tier of Dutch football, following relegation from the Eredivisie in the 2020–21 season.
+They play in the Eredivisie, the top tier of Dutch football, following promotion from the Eerste Divisie in the 2025–26 season.
 The club was for a time known as FC Den Haag (/nl/), with ADO representing the amateur branch of the club.
 Despite being from one of the traditional three large Dutch cities, it has not been able to match Ajax, Feyenoord or PSV in terms of success in the Eredivisie or in European competition.
 There is nonetheless a big rivalry with Ajax and Feyenoord.
 The Dutch words "Alles Door Oefening" translate into Everything Through Practice.

 History

 1905–1971: ADO

 On 1 February 1905, the club Alles Door Oefening (ADO) was founded in café 'Het Hof van Berlijn' (now: De Paap) in The Hague.
 In the first years of its existence, the club endured some difficult times as many members refused to pay their fees.
 ADO started out in the local Haagsche Voetbal Bond, but promoted to the national Nederlandsche Voetbal Bond in 1912.
 That year they promoted to the third level (3e klasse NVB) and two years later they even earned the championship on that level.